 Regardless of your mother tongue, learning another language is a fantastic way to broaden your personal and professional life.

-And if you have been trying to find out which online program to choose, you can consider the apps mentioned above.
+If you have been trying to decide which online program to choose, consider the abovementioned apps.

 Apps have transformed the way people learn a foreign tongue.
-Use your free time to study a language that you have always wanted to do!
+Use your free time to study a language you have always wanted to know!

 Take these as a supplement and combine them with other resources like a teacher and books.